pugetmesh/pugetmesh.github.io/docs/meshcore/index.md

 Spreading Factor | 7
 Coding Rate | 5

+## Repeaters

+Meshcore works well with neighborhood repeaters, increase the range and reliability of Puget Mesh by setting up your own repeater.
+The [New Puget Mesh Meschcore Repeater Setup Guide](repeater_setup.md) walks you through the process.

 ## Channels

 Topic | Key
 ---: | :---
 ham radio | be2020159134d293822051194bfbaa08